makeplans/makeplans-api/readme.md

 ### Listing

-`GET /people/` will return all people.
+`GET /people` will return all active people.

+`GET /people/all` will return all people including those who are deactivated.

 Response